Scientific name: Cetonia aurata

 Food: The larvae eat rotting vegetation and the adults eat pollen, nectar and petals

-Rose Chafers are usually seen in sunny weather feeding on the pollen and nectar - especially on roses.
+Rose Chafers are usually seen in on warm sunny days feeding on pollen and nectar.
+Their favoured plant, as their name suggests, is the rose.

 The Rose Chafer is sometimes confused with the much rarer Noble chafer, a species normally associated with orchards.
 One simple way to tell the difference is to look at the scutellum (the small triangular area between the wing cases).
 On the Noble Chafer it's shaped like an equilateral triangle but on the Rose Chafer it's shaped like an isosceles triangle.